Soko77788/weather-dashboard-hw-6/README.md

 1. To use the app simply go to the deployed app at the following link (https://soko77788.github.io/weather-dashboard-hw-6/)

-2. Well on the app you'll see a search bar.
+2. While on the app you'll see a search bar.
 Type in a city and the app will fetch the data from a weather api and display it momentarily on screen.

 3. If you right click -> Inspect -> Console you can get an idea of the information the API is logging to the console.
 Click